-Figure 3.6 compares China's outward FDI in LAC and Chinese bank finance (from CDB and China Eximbank) to Latin America.
-While the sources of these data are different, one can nevertheless observe that the amount of Chinese FDI flows has approached or even exceeded the amounts of Chinese loans to the region during several years.
+Figure 3.3 compares China's outward FDI in LAC and Chinese bank finance (from CDB and China Eximbank) to Latin America.
+Bearing in mind that the sources of these data are different, one can nevertheless observe that the amount of Chinese FDI flows has approached or even exceeded the amounts of Chinese loans to the region during several years.
 This trend is notably different from China's loans to Africa, where Chinese lending overwhelms its OFDI (see next section).
-This reflects the recent slowdown in China's lending from CDB and China EximBank.
+This reflects the recent slowdown in China's lending from CDB and China EximBank to Latin America.
 On the other hand, a few commercial banks such as China Construction Bank (CCB), Industrial and Commercial Bank of China (ICBC), Bank of China, and China Communications Bank are becoming increasingly active in the region, expanding in Brazil, Chile, Peru, Panama, Mexico, and Argentina (Myers and Gallagher, 2019).

 Given the exposure in lending, investment and trade, China is profoundly involved in Latin American finance.
-While accepting that LAC is increasingly more dependent on China than the reverse, the inter-dependence by way of investments in the service sector, banking, electricity, telecom, suggest that China will be a major player in the developments in the region moving forward.
+While accepting that LAC is increasingly more dependent on China than the reverse, the financial inter-dependence in the service sector, banking, electricity, telecom, suggest that China will be a major player in the developments in the region moving forward.

-3.2.
+3.3.
 China's economic engagement in Africa

 The U.S. and Europe long dominated trade and investment in Africa.
 The post-independence landscape, however, began to change with the arrival of China in the past decade.
 Chinese FDI flows to Africa increased significantly during the 2010s, almost tripling to \$4.1 billion over 2010-2017.
 Given the remarkable increase of Chinese global FDI expansion over the period, Africa's share of China's OFDI) flows plateaued at 2.5% in 2017.
-This is not much different from its share of total global FDI flows (3% in 2017-2018).
+This is not much different from its share of global FDI flows (3% in 2017-2018).

 The analysis that follows is based on official data published by China's MOFCOM in its "China OFDI Statistics" annual report but does not consider small investments (less than \$10 million) and overlooks those that pass through other financial centers before arriving in Africa.
+Despite these shortcomings, these data are the best available on China OFDI at present.

-Traditional investors U.K. (1^{st}), the Netherlands (2^{nd}), U.S. (3^{nd}) and Italy (4^{th}) still dominate (Figure 3.7).
-Compared to other regions, China still does not account for a large proportion of Africa's OFDI stock.
-As of 2018 with \$1.7 trillion, China represented 4.1% of total investments in Africa.
+Traditional investors such as the U.K. (1st), the Netherlands (2nd), and the U.S. (3nd) still dominate OFDI flows to Africa (Table 3.4).
+Since 2013, however, China has been one of the top three of four investor on the continent (Table 3.4).
+Compared to other regions, yet, China still does not account for a large proportion of Africa's OFDI stock.

-Figure 3.7.
-Annual OFDI flows of the largest investors in Africa between 2009 and 2016, USD billions
+Table 3.4.
+OFDI flows to Africa by the largest investor in, 2009-2016 (USD billions)